How to clean your Madan Pin Brushes*:

 - Leave pin side down on a towel & air dry or blow dry in cool setting.

 Start w/a section of hair, brushing downwards in layers (horizontally) working your way up.
-Brushing this way will ensure all the hairs are smoothed & the tangles are worked out.
+Brushing this way will ensure all the hairs are smoothed out & the tangles are worked out.
 This works best for short to medium length hair.
-For long hair, start brushing the hair from the end, working your way up.
+For long hair, start brushing the hair from the end tip, working your way up.
 Used together w/line brushing, the end result will be shiny smooth tangle free hair.

 For best results, please use a good conditioning/ detangling spray before brushing to minimize breakage.